Rieko Ioane

-Rieko Edward Ioane (/uɑːneː/; born 18 March 1997) is a New Zealand rugby union player who plays as a centre or wing for the Blues in Super Rugby and Auckland in the Bunnings NPC.
+Rieko Edward Ioane (/uɑːneː/; born 18 March 1997) is a New Zealand rugby union player who plays as a centre or wing for United Rugby Championship club Leinster.
 He plays for New Zealand at international level.

 Early life

 Rieko Edward Ioane was born on 18 March 1997 in Auckland, the son of Sandra Wihongi and Eddie Ioane.
 He and his parents migrated to Japan during his early life after his father got a job playing professional rugby union in the country for Ricoh Black Rams.
 Growing up in New Zealand, he attended University of Auckland and Auckland Grammar School.
 While at secondary school, Ioane was chosen to play for Grammar first XV at the age of sixteen.
 He spent two years representing the side.

 He is the younger brother of Māori All Blacks, Blues, Auckland and New Zealand Sevens team-mate Akira Ioane.
 Their parents were also rugby players, with father Eddie Ioane a former Samoan international lock who represented the country at the 1991 Rugby World Cup and mother Sandra Wihongi a former lock for the Black Ferns internationally.

 At 17 years old, Ioane made his Sevens debut at the 2015 Wellington Sevens tournament and only a year later he was part of the New Zealand Sevens Team competing at the 2016 Summer Olympics.
 Ioane won the award for All Blacks Sevens Player of The Year later in the year, at the NZ Rugby Awards on 15 December 2016.